 A short version is I couldn’t trust my body not to act up and risk hurting myself further.
 Those hikes to capture stills or video?
 Gone.
 Well, sorta.
 I’m extremely stubborn, but after multiple falls, you listen to your mother on the matter.

 Enter DJI’s camera drones.
-While I couldn’t hike certain distances, I could power up a Phantom 4 Pro and instantly be transported to experience landscapes, cityscapes and put it through its paces.
+While I couldn’t hike certain distances, I could power up a Phantom 4 Pro or Mavic 2 and instantly be transported to experience landscapes, cityscapes and put it through its paces.
 Hey, don’t advertise top speed and expect me not to test that feature.

-Instead of dwelling on moments lost, the Phantom 4 Pro and drones before it helped me see the moments I could and will capture.
+Instead of dwelling on moments lost, camera drones before it helped me see the moments I could and will capture.
 I moved past what felt limiting into the recognition the world was, is and will always be open to us.

 It’s not just about the content created.
 It’s time I spent with my brother.
 My dad.
 My mom.
 Friends.
 Life is better captured, but it’s best when experienced.
 While I went through test after test, I could always slap a battery in and experience the world around me.